 But, here’s the landing page that you’d be sent to:

 The landing page and ad copy/headline aren’t aligned.
-The headlines are quite different.
+The headlines are quite different and don’t help the search funnel for conversion.
 One says “visual noCode mobile app builder, while the landing page says “Lianja App builder.”
 Users might even think they somehow got sent to the wrong page.

 Let’s look at a second example.
 The ad copy below is targeting “Mobile Game Development”: